Institute for International Communication

-The Institute for International Communication serves as a focal point to trans-disciplinary approaches to communication research and supports various scholarly activities.
+The Institute for International Communication at St. John's University is a focal point for trans-disciplinary approaches to communication research and supports various scholarly activities.

 Participating in scientific discourse: